History of women in Puerto Rico: Suffrage and women's rights

 When World War I ended Victoria Hernández, the sister of composer Rafael Hernández, moved to New York City to join both of her brothers who were recently discharged from the Army.
 She found a job as a seamstress in a factory and in her spare time she taught embroidery.
 In 1927, Victoria established a music store called "Almacenes Hernández" in El Barrio at 1735 Madison Avenue.
 She thus, became the first female Puerto Rican to own a music store in New York City.
 Her business continued to grow and this placed her in a position where she could act as a liaison between the major record companies and the Latino community and as such serve as a booking agent for many Puerto Rican musicians.
 Hernández began her own record label, however she was forced to close her business because of the Great Depression in 1929.
 She moved to Mexico, but returned to New York in 1941.
 She established another record store that she named Casa Hernández at 786 Prospect Ave. in the South Bronx.
 There she also sold clothes and gave piano lessons.
 She lost interest in the music business after the death of her brother Rafael, in 1965, and in 1969, sold her business to Mike Amadeo, a fellow Puerto Rican.
 The building, now known as Casa Amadeo, antigua Casa Hernandez, houses the oldest, continuously occupied Latin music store in the Bronx.
 It was listed in the National Register of Historic Places on March 23, 2001 (reference #01000244).

-The two sisters of Antonio Paoli, a world renowned Puerto Rican Opera Tenor, Olivia Paoli (1855–1942), an activist and her sister Amalia Paoli (1861–1941) a notable Opera Soprano, were suffragist who fought for the equal rights of the women in Puerto Rico.
+The two sisters of Antonio Paoli, a world renowned Puerto Rican Opera Tenor, Olivia Paoli (1855–1942), an activist and her sister Amalia Paoli (1861–1941) a notable Opera Soprano, were suffragists who fought for the equal rights of the women in Puerto Rico.
 Olivia was also one of the architects of the Puerto Rico's suffrage campaign from the 1920s, participating in the Social Suffragette League, of which she was its vice president.
 Olivia was the founder of the first Theosophist lodge in Puerto Rico on December 31, 1906.

 On January 29, 1925, Rufa "Concha" Concepción Fernández, arrived in New York City.
 She married Jesús Colón a political activist and acted as his secretary.
 She then became politically active and assisted in the founding of various community organizations.
 According to the Colón papers, she became the secretary of "la Liga Puertorriqueña e Hispana" (The Puerto Rican and Hispanic League), which fostered mutual aid in the collective struggle and solidarity with all Hispanics in New York City.
 Her work contributed to the growth and acculturation of the New York Puerto Rican community.